 Can I visit the Vatican Necropolis as part of my trip to the Grottoes?

-You can, but the Vatican Necropolis, which lies beneath the Grottoes, requires a separate tour and advance reservation.
-It is a different area and provides insights into early Christian burial practices and the tomb of St. Peter.
+No, the Vatican Necropolis requires a separate tour and ticket.
+It’s located beneath the Grottoes and provides insights into early Christian burial practices, including the reputed tomb of St. Peter.

 Is it dark inside the Grottoes?